AniketShinde02/studio/README.md

 - **AI Caption Generation**: `src/ai/flows/generate-caption.ts`
   - **What it is**: This is our master wordsmith.
 It's a special instruction file for our AI.
-  - **How it works**: When you ask for captions, this file takes your description and mood, packages it up, and sends it to **Genkit**, which is our direct line to the powerful **Google Gemini AI**.
+  - **How it works**: When you ask for captions, this file takes your description and mood, packages it up, and sends it to **Genkit** (`src/ai/genkit.ts`), which is our direct line to the powerful **Google Gemini AI**.
 The AI thinks for a moment and then sends back a list of creative captions.
   - **Saving Your Work**: If you are logged in, this flow also saves the generated captions to your user account in the database.

 - **User Authentication (The "Security Guard")**: `src/lib/auth.ts` & `src/app/api/auth/**`
   - **What it is**: This system manages everything related to user accounts: signing up, logging in, and keeping your session secure.
   - **How it works**: We use a library called **NextAuth.js**.
-When you sign in, it checks your email and password against the database.
+When you sign in, it uses the logic in `src/lib/auth.ts`.
+This file tells NextAuth how to check your email and password against the database.
 If they match, it gives you a special, secure "key" (a JWT token) that your browser holds onto.
 This key proves who you are as you navigate the app, so you don't have to log in on every page.
+The `src/app/api/auth/register/route.ts` file provides the endpoint for creating a new account.

 - **The Database (The "Filing Cabinet")**: `src/lib/db.ts` & `src/models/**`
   - **What it is**: This is where we store all the important information, like user accounts and saved posts.
   - **How it works**: We use **MongoDB**, a powerful and flexible database.
-The `models` files (`User.ts`, `Post.ts`) act as templates, telling the app exactly how the data for each user and post should be structured.
+The `src/lib/db.ts` file manages the connection to this database.
+The `models` files (`User.ts`, `Post.ts`) act as templates, telling the app exactly how the data for each user and post should be structured using a library called **Mongoose**.

 ---